Cyril-JZ/LoGiPT/README.md

 ## Credit
 We adopt the evaluation scripts from [Logic-LM](https://github.com/teacherpeterpan/Logic-LLM).
 Thanks for your great work, Logic-LM Team!

-## Dataset Details

-These are the training data for **LoGiPT**.
-- LoGiPT-data-ProofWriter.json: Instruction-tuning data for LoGiPT constructed from ProofWriter.
-- LoGiPT-data-PrOntoQA.json: Instruction-tuning data for LoGiPT constructed from PrOntoQA.

-All training examples are organised in Json-format and Vicuna-style in [jzfeng/LoGiPT-data](https://huggingface.co/datasets/jzfeng/LoGiPT-data).

 ### If you find these models and data helpful, please cite our NAACL'24 paper: (or Arxiv version: https://arxiv.org/abs/2311.06158)
 ```shell